tajo9128/pharma-research-skills/README.md

 # Pharma Research Skills

-A curated collection of **131 OpenClaude skills** focused exclusively on pharmaceutical research workflows — from literature discovery to regulatory submission.
+A curated collection of **131 Pharma Research skills** focused exclusively on pharmaceutical research workflows — from literature discovery to regulatory submission.

 ## Quick Install